 Based on the findings of this study, a nuanced and time-sensitive approach is essential to effectively support the stress adaptation process of African graduate students in U.S. institutions.
-The following recommendations target university administrators, mental health professionals, and academic support staff seeking to enhance this population's psychological wellsocio-cultural integration. being and These recommendations are grounded in the current research and supported by earlier studies (Furukawa, 1997; Mesidor & Sly, 2016; O'Reilly, Ryan, & Hickey, 2010).
+The following recommendations target university administrators, mental health professionals, and academic support staff seeking to enhance this population's psychological wellbeing and socio-cultural integration.
+These recommendations are grounded in the current research and supported by earlier studies (Furukawa, 1997; Mesidor & Sly, 2016; O'Reilly, Ryan, & Hickey, 2010).